audioplastic/audioplastic.github.com/source/_posts/2013-01-24-bioaid-algo.markdown

 The first thing to mention here, is that modern hearing aids contain all manner of signal processing wizardry to help with general audibility of sound, and also to help alleviate some of the exhaustion associated with the increased listening effort required from impaired listeners to extract information from sounds of interest in cacophonous environments.
 Among others, processing strategies include components such as noise reduction algorithms, speech enhancement algorithms, microphone arrays with beam forming algorithms to reduce off-axis sound interference, and feedback cancellation algorithms to prevent howl associated with high gain settings in conjunction with open (non occluded) fittings.
 Some hearing aids even transpose information from different frequency bands to others, but these technologies are not related to the core BioAid processing.

 At the heart of any hearing aid is the 'gain model', and the BioAid algorithm falls into this category.
-The most basic goal of any hearing assistive device is to restore audibility of sounds that were previously inaudible to a hearing-impaired listener.
+The most basic goal of any hearing assistive device is to restore audibility of sounds that were previously inaudible to the hearing-impaired listener.
 Hearing impaired listeners have a reduced sensitivity to environmental sounds, i.e. they cannot detect the low level sounds that a normal hearing listener would be able to detect, and so it can be said that their thresholds of hearing are relatively high, or raised.
 To compensate for this deficit, the intensity of the stimulus must be increased, i.e. gain is provided by the hearing aid.
 The earliest hearing aids (the ear trumpet) just provided gain.

-It is important to note that a flat loss (equal loss of sensitivity across frequency) is quite a rare from of hearing impairment.
+It is important to note that a flat loss (equal loss of sensitivity across frequency) is not often observed.
 More commonly, there is a distinct pattern of hearing loss, where the sensitivity is different to that of normal hearing listeners at different frequencies.
 For a hearing aid to work effectively across the audible spectrum, it must provide differing amounts of gain in different frequency regions.
 Modern hearing aids decompose sounds into separate frequency bands, perform various processing tasks, then finally recombine the signal into a waveform that can be presented to the listener via a loudspeaker.
 BioAid processing is no different to current hearing aids with regard to this general principle.

 Most hearing impaired listeners will begin to experience discomfort from loud sounds at levels not too dissimilar to those with a normal hearing sensitivity<sup>\*</sup>.
 This means that the impaired listener has a reduced dynamic range into which the important sonic information must be squeezed.
 If the hearing aid applies a linear gain irrespective of the incoming sound intensity, it will help the listener detect quiet sounds, but it will also make loud sounds unbearably loud.
 For this reason, modern hearing aids also use compression algorithms.
 A lot of gain is applied to low intensity sounds to help with audibility, while considerably less gain is applied to high intensity sounds to preserve listener comfort.